nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Merging.md

 # Merging

-Merging of branches is an essential and common operation within any Git repository, allowing for changes between two or more branches to be combined.
+Merging of branches is an essential and common operation within any Git repository, allowing changes in two or more branches to be combined.

-Examples of merging include:
+**Examples of merging include:**
-- When changes made in feature branches are now complete, and are ready to be merged into a main branch such as `master`
+- When changes made in feature branches are complete and ready to be merged into a main branch, such as `master`.
-- When fixes have been made to a previous release, and the fixes need to be merged back into a feature branch which is currently under development
+- When fixes have been made to a previous release and need to be merged back into a feature branch that is currently under development.

-SmartGit supports all git merge types - please refer to [Merging in SmartGit for further information](/SmartGit/Latest/Merge) for details.
+SmartGit supports all Git merge types.
+Please refer to [Merging in SmartGit for further information](/SmartGit/Latest/Merge) for further details.

 ## 'Normal' Merge Commit

-A common merging technique is the `merge` commit, where two or more parent commits (i.e., the last commit from the current branch and the last commit from the merged branch) are merged by creating a new 'merge' commit.
+A common merging technique is the **`merge` commit**, where two or more parent commits (i.e., the last commit from the current branch and the last commit from the merged branch) are combined by creating a new 'merge' commit.
-A merge commit will be created when merging with `git merge --no-ff`, or when a fast-forward merge is not possible.
+A merge commit is created when merging with `git merge --no-ff` or when a fast-forward merge is not possible.

 In the following example, we will merge the `a-branch` into `master` (`>` indicates the HEAD pointer on the master branch):
-- before the merge (left)
+- Before the merge (left)
-- after the merge (right), where a merge commit has been created to bring the changes in `a-branch` into the `master` branch:
+- After the merge (right), where a merge commit has been created to bring the changes in `a-branch` into the `master` branch:

 ``` text
                             o [> master]